 • We reserve the right to change or discontinue this program at any time without notice.

-• Employees and wholesale accounts are not eligible for the Rewards program.
+• Employees, wholesale accounts, corporate gifts are not eligible for the Rewards program.

 Offers and Discounts